calimero-archive/docs/docs/getting_started/explorer.md

 ![](../../static/img/ft_overview.png)

 ## Non-Fungible tokens

 NFT tokens are digital assets are unique digital assets that are not interchangeable and represent ownership or proof of authenticity of a specific asset.
-The non-fungible token page shows data on the total nft transfers in your shard.
+The non-fungible token page shows data on the total non-fungible transfers in your shard.

 ![](../../static/img/nft.png)

 By clicking on any of the blocks, you'll have both an overview of the transaction and contract information.

-- The number of transactions occured on that account
+- number of transactions occured on that account
-- The amount of storage used
+- amount of storage used
-- The native account balance currently on the account
+- native account balance currently on the account
-- The amount of validator stake used
+- amount of validator stake used
-- The transactio hash details
+- transactio hash details
-- The total amount of fungible tokens the account has
+- total amount of fungible tokens the account has
-- The total amount of non fungible tokens the account has
+- total amount of non fungible tokens the account has

 ![](../../static/img/nft_overview.png)